Cleveland Police: Force structure

+As of September 2017, the force had 1,274 police officers, 278 police staff, 124 police community support officers and 64 special constables.

 Cleveland Police area is divided into four local policing areas (LPAs), previously known as districts, which are coterminous with the four unitary authorities of Hartlepool, Middlesbrough, Redcar and Cleveland and Stockton-on-Tees.
 These LPAs are split between North and South of the River Tees for operational purposes.

 In response to a Freedom of Information Act request in July 2018, Cleveland Police published (in October 2018) the organisational structure of its 'Basic Command Units / Local Policing Units / District Policing Teams or equivalent'.
 The chart shows the number of police officers of each rank assigned to each unit.

+Matrix team

+In January 2024, Cleveland Police launched the Matrix team, modelled on a concept first employed by Merseyside Police and consisting of mergers and 'one team' partnerships between the force's units, including the Operational Support Unit, which was renamed to 'Tactical Disruption Team', Firearms, the Dog Section and Roads Policing.
+Vehicles in this unit were given Matrix logos, with vans belonging to the Tactical Disruption Team also painted a high-visibility yellow; rebranding the vehicle fleet included in the Matrix team cost £20,000 from within Cleveland's fleet budget.